Llorin2024/CPE411---Interactive-Extended-Reality/README.md

 <h3 align="center">Hi 👋!
-My name is Keon Martin S. Llorin ... and I'm a Computer Engineering (HCI Student) ..., from T.I.P Quezon City ....</h3>
+My name is Keon Martin S. Llorin ... and I'm a Computer Engineering (HCI Student) ..., from T.I.P Quezon City ....
+I believe Computer engineering isn't just about building the future; its about debugging the present until it runs smoothly</h3>

 ###